Anarchism: The state

 Objection to the state and its institutions is a sine qua non of anarchism.
-Anarchists consider the state as a tool of domination and believe it to be illegitimate regardless of its political tendencies.
-Instead of people being able to control the aspects of their life, major decisions are taken by a small elite.
-Authority ultimately rests solely on power, regardless of whether that power is open or transparent, as it still has the ability to coerce people.
+The most minimal form of anarchist objection to the state is simply that political and social life would be better in a stateless society.
+However, many anarchists go further and consider the state to be a tool of domination, believing it to be not only suboptimal, but illegitimate regardless of its political tendencies.
+For instance, instead of people being able to control their own lives, anarchists often accuse states of taking decisions only involving a small elite.
 Another anarchist argument against states is that the people constituting a government, even the most altruistic among officials, will unavoidably seek to gain more power, leading to corruption.
 Anarchists consider the idea that the state is the collective will of the people to be an unachievable fiction due to the fact that the ruling class is distinct from the rest of society.

 One of the earliest criticisms is that anarchism defies and fails to understand the biological inclination to authority.
 Joseph Raz states that the acceptance of authority implies the belief that following their instructions will afford more success.
 Raz believes that this argument is true in following both authorities' successful and mistaken instruction.
-Anarchists reject this criticism because challenging or disobeying authority does not entail the disappearance of its advantages by acknowledging authority such as doctors or lawyers as reliable, nor does it involve a complete surrender of independent judgment.
+Anarchists reject this criticism because challenging or disobeying authority does not entail the disappearance of its advantages by acknowledging authority such as doctors or lawyers as reliable, nor does it involve a complete surrender of independent judgement.
 Anarchist perception of human nature, rejection of the state, and commitment to social revolution has been criticised by academics as naive, overly simplistic, and unrealistic, respectively.
 Classical anarchism has been criticised for relying too heavily on the belief that the abolition of the state will lead to human cooperation prospering.

 Specific anarchist attitudes towards the state vary.
 Robert Paul Wolff believed that the tension between authority and autonomy would mean the state could never be legitimate.
 Bakunin saw the state as meaning "coercion, domination by means of coercion, camouflaged if possible but unceremonious and overt if need be."
 A. John Simmons and Leslie Green, who leaned toward philosophical anarchism, believed that the state could be legitimate if it is governed by consensus, although they saw this as highly unlikely.
 Beliefs on how to abolish the state also differ.